Vasu-xD/goWhisperBot/README.md

 ### Requirements

-- Golang
-- A Telegram bot created with [@BotFather](https://t.me/BotFather) with "inline mode" and "inline feedback" enabled
+- A Telegram bot created with [@BotFather](https://t.me/BotFather) with "inline mode" and "inline feedback" enabled.

 ### Run the bot